 Context

-The default plugin policy blocks relay transport for file transfer.
+The default PluginPolicy (ADR-R09 summary) blocks relay transport for file transfer.
 This is correct for resource conservation but prevents NAT-to-NAT peers (who can only communicate via relay circuit) from transferring files at all.

-First external user testing confirmed: browse and download fail when both peers are behind NAT.
+First external user testing (NZ-AU relay circuit) confirmed: browse and download fail with “plugin does not allow relay” when both peers are behind NAT.

 Decision

-File transfer plugins now allow relay transport.
+File transfer plugins (file-transfer, file-browse, file-download, file-multi-peer) now allow relay transport.
 The relay’s own bandwidth limits (64 MB per session, 10-minute session duration) provide the resource conservation that the plugin policy originally enforced.

-Auto-granting data relay access to every peer that joins would remove the relay operator’s control.
-The operator should explicitly decide which peers consume relay bandwidth for data transfer.
-This will be revisited when per-peer data access control (time-limited grants) is implemented.
+Auto-granting relay data access to every peer that joins via invite would remove the relay operator’s control.
+In a personal relay (the current deployment model), the operator should explicitly decide which peers consume relay bandwidth for data transfer, and for what duration.
+Time-limited grants enforce this without requiring manual revocation.

 Summary: Audit Process